NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP3/Scope-and-Requirements.page.md

 **Constraints**
 * Supporting use of Emergency Call Prioritisation Advisory Group (ECPAG) approved Clinical Decision Support Systems only (NHS Pathways, NHS Pathways Clinical Content Support (PaCCS) and Advanced Medical Priority Dispatch System (AMPDS)).
 * No guidance provided on display of referral information beyond the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload}}.
-* Consent within BaRS will be for Direct-Care only
+* BaRS currently supports the communication of consent for direct care only.
 * Certificates for Receiving messages to use nhs.uk domains only and internet facing
 * Clinical Constraints exist - See Hazard Log